AD1121/Sample-Restaurant-Cafe-Website/Readme.md

-# A Restaurant/Cafe website Sample Build with Bootstrap
+# A Single page Restaurant/Cafe website Sample Build with Bootstrap